Nimaoth/Nev/docs/treesitter.md

 ## Builtin treesitter parsers

-The editor can be statically linked to some treesitter parsers.
+The editor is statically linked to some treesitter parsers.
-To add support for new builtin treesitter languages create a pull request [here](https://github.com/Nimaoth/nimtreesitter)

 The list of builtin parsers is currently:
 - C/C++